Supporting a new national approach for rail

 Latest news

-The NTC has released a Consultation Regulatory Impact Statement (C-RIS) setting out proposed reforms to the Rail Safety National Law (RSNL).
+Public consultation on the Consultation Regulatory Impact Statement (C-RIS) outlining proposed reforms to the Rail Safety National Law (RSNL) has now closed.

-The proposed changes are intended to modernise the RSNL, ensuring it can better support national rail interoperability and greater harmonisation across the industry, while maintaining safety as the primary objective of the law.
+The proposed reforms aim to modernise the RSNL to better support national rail interoperability and greater harmonisation across the industry, while maintaining safety as the law’s primary objective.

-To stay updated to all NRAP news, subscribe to our monthly newsletters here.
+To stay up to date with all NRAP news, subscribe to our monthly newsletters here.

 National Rail Standards Framework